-Over the past decade, I reckon I’ve fished nearly 100 different fly rods, thanks in large part to my job as a fly fishing writer.
+Over the past decade, I reckon I’ve fished nearly 100 different fly rods and reels, thanks in large part to my job as a fly fishing writer.
 Gear reviews are always popular, and fly rod companies are constantly bringing new products to the market.
-All this time spent reviewing rods has allowed me to figure out what makes a rod truly great, instead of just good or average.

 With that in mind, here are the best rods you can buy for less than $200.

-The Clearwater probably won’t win over a lot of fans in the aesthetics department, but that shouldn’t dissuade you from giving it a try.
+The Orvis Clearwater Fly Rod probably won’t win over a lot of fans in the aesthetics department, but that shouldn’t dissuade you from giving it a try.
 This rod is capable of quite a lot, and it’s priced amazingly well.

 For years, until Orvis came out with their newly-designed Clearwater, the rod that I told all new anglers to fish was the Fenwick Aetos.
 I’m still not sure how Fenwick manages to build this rod for less than $200, but they do.
 It’s surprisingly light for being in this price range, and it has a very light swing weight.